Toyota AE85: Engine/technical

 The AE85 was available with a carburetor-equipped 3A-U 1452 cc inline-four engine, an SOHC (Single overhead cam) two-valve-per-cylinder motor, which at the time was nothing new; the previous fourth generation Toyota Corollas and Sprinters such as the AE70 featured the same engine.
 Toyota opted to use the older, less powerful engine in the AE85 to keep costs down, while still providing enough power for an economy-class car.
 This decision led the AE85 to be outclassed in horsepower by not only the stronger AE86, but most other options at the time.
 However, it was rated by the Japanese Ministry of Transport to have a fuel economy of 26.4 km/L (62.1 mi/gal) when running at a constant speed of 60 km/h (37.28 mph) which was drastically better than most other cars of its class.

 The AE85 featured solid disc brakes on the front and drum brakes on the back, rack and pinion steering, and a K50 cable-clutch manual transmission (an optional automatic transmission was available).
 It did not incorporate a limited-slip differential (LSD) or ventilated disc brakes in the front and rear of the higher-performing AE86.

 Body styles

-The AE85 and AE86 was available in multiple body variations, with the Levin and Trueno featuring fixed-headlights and retractable pop-up headlights respectively.
-Because of their identical outward appearance, the variants can sometimes be mistaken.
+The AE85 and AE86 was available in multiple body variations and trim levels, with the Levin and Trueno featuring fixed-headlights and retractable pop-up headlights respectively.
+Because of their identical outward appearance, these variants can sometimes be mistaken.
 All AE85 variants have 1.5 L engines, and are nearly identical in form to their 1.6 L counterparts found in the AE86.
-The AE85 (as well as the AE86) was rear-wheel drive, built on the E70 Corolla platform (same wheelbase length, interchangeable parts, etc.), unlike the front wheel drive E80 models in the same range.
+The AE85 (as well as the AE86) was rear-wheel drive, built on the revised E70 Corolla platform (same wheelbase length, interchangeable parts, etc.), unlike the front wheel drive E80 models in the same range.

 Model variations

 SR and SE

-The AE85 SR and SE came in both Levin or Trueno versions, the former being a 3-door liftback, and the latter being the 2-door coupé.
+The AE85 SR and SE came in both Levin or Trueno versions, the former being a 3-door liftback intended for motorsports, and the latter being the 2-door coupé with more equipment.